GM High Feature engine: 7.2L V12

 On March 21, 2007, AutoWeek reported that GM was planning to develop a 60-degree V12 based on this engine family to power the top version of Cadillac's upcoming flagship sedan.
-This Cadillac would essentially have had two 3.6L High Feature V6s attached crankshaft-to-crankshaft and would have featured high-end technologies including direct injection and cylinder deactivation.
+This Cadillac would essentially have had two 3.6 L High Feature V6s attached crankshaft-to-crankshaft and would have featured high-end technologies including direct injection and cylinder deactivation.
 If this engine were developed, it would have displaced 7.2 liters, and produced approximately 600 hp and 540 lbft of torque.
 Development of the engine was reportedly being conducted in Australia by Holden, with a potential HSV or Statesman application.

 In August 2008, GM announced that development of the V12 had been cancelled.

 Timing chain issues

-Earlier production 2.8L, 3.0L, 3.2L, and 3.6L engines with the three chain design suffered from premature timing chain failures because of a faulty PCV system and extended oil change intervals.
+Earlier production 2.8 L, 3.0 L, 3.2 L, and 3.6 L engines with the three chain design suffered from premature timing chain failures because of a faulty PCV system and extended oil change intervals.
 Most of the problems occurred on pre-LFX engines.